okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/telephony-inline-hook/main/index.md

 ---
-title: Telephony Inline Hook with Twilio
+title: Telephony inline hook with Twilio
-excerpt: Learn how to easily implement a Telephony Inline hook
+excerpt: Learn how to easily implement a telephony inline hook
 layout: Guides
 ---

 <ApiLifecycle access="ie" /><br>

-This guide provides a working example of an Okta Telephony Inline Hook.
-It uses the web site [Glitch](https://glitch.com/) to act as an external service and uses Twilio as the telephony provider that receives and responds to SMS and Voice Inline Hook calls.
+This guide provides a working example of an Okta telephony inline hook.
+It uses the web site [Glitch](https://glitch.com/) to act as an external service and uses Twilio as the telephony provider that receives and responds to SMS and voice inline hook calls.

 ---

 **Learning outcomes**

-* Understand the Okta Telephony Inline Hook calls and responses.
+* Understand the Okta telephony inline hook calls and responses.
-* Implement a simple working example of a Telephony Inline Hook using a Glitch.com project.
+* Implement a simple working example of a telephony inline hook using a Glitch.com project.
-* Preview and test the Telephony Inline Hook.
+* Preview and test the telephony inline hook.

 **What you need**